lino-framework/cg/docs/so.rst

 .. glossary::

-  End user
+  end user

       A human who uses a given :term:`Lino site` for their work.

-  Key user
+  key user

       An experienced :term:`end user` who knows every detail about how to use a given part of the application, who can explain this to their colleagues and who can give first-level support.

-  Site administrator
+  site administrator

       Manages a :term:`Lino site` via its web :term:`front end`.
       Manages accounts and access permissions to individual :term:`end users <end user>`.
       Can change site-wide configuration settings.
       Has full access to all functions provided via the web interface.

-  Site manager
+  site manager

       At the moment this is a synonym for :term:`site administrator`.

-  System administrator
+  system administrator

       Manages the general IT system of a :term:`site operator`.
 Installs, configures and maintains :term:`client devices <client device>` as required.

-  Release manager
+  release manager

       The contact person between the :term:`site operator` and the :term:`site maintainer`.

       Coordinates the activities before and after a :term:`site upgrade`.

-  Site expert
+  site expert

     The contact person between the :term:`site operator` and the service providers involved with the :term:`Lino site`.